Kryspynator/skylang/README.md

 ## Packages

+In sky, packages are declared using the `package` keyword.
+At the top of the

 ## Program Entry Point

+## Style Guide

 ## Technical Information

 Sky code files use the .sky file ending.

+### Standard Packages

+The standard packages are pre-made packages that anyone can use and import to make their coding faster and more efficient.
+The standard library is imported by default and contains all of the basic objects.

 ## Example Project